-I could have not lived without my shower belt post surgery!
-I wore my shower belt in the shower to hold my drains which is what it is intended for.
-I also wore my shower belt under my clothes.
+I could have not lived without my shower belt post-surgery!
+I wore my shower belt in the shower to hold my drains, which is what it is intended for AND I also wore my shower belt under my clothes.
 The shower belt is adjustable and was comfortable to wear around my waist.
 My caregiver pinned my drains to the shower belt so that the drains did not hang.

-You will need assistance from your caregiver when showering post surgery.
+You will need assistance from your caregiver when showering post-surgery.
 It will be difficult for you to wash your hair (if you have not had chemotherapy) and your body due to lack of movement of your arms.
-I suggest using Dove body wash, My doctor recommended body wash that was gentle on the skin and odorless.
+My doctor recommended body wash that was gentle on the skin and odorless.
 A small sponge was used when washing my body.
 My doctor suggested dabbing and not rubbing on the tender areas of my body when using the sponge.
 I was also told to not face the shower faucet.
 I purchased a detachable shower head.
 It was nice to have a flexible shower head when washing.
 I also purchased a shower seat to sit on while showering.
-The handles on the shower seat served multiple purposes, I used them to hold onto, place a dry washcloth there incase water got in my eyes, or to hold my drains if I wasn’t wearing my shower belt.
-(I will be writing a post about the shower belt soon.)
+The handles on the shower seat served multiple purposes, I used them to hold onto, place a dry washcloth there in case water got in my eyes, or to hold my drains if I wasn’t wearing my shower belt.
+(The shower belt is discussed in another post.)
 I was weak after surgery and standing would have been difficult for me.
-I also sat on the shower chair in my bedroom when my caregiver dried my hair.
+I also sat on the shower seat in my bedroom when my caregiver dried my hair.
 My robe also had pockets, so I put my drains in those if I was not wearing my shower belt.

 With any type of breast surgery, the drains will need tending to.
 The drains will need to be stripped and emptied about 3 times a day, especially right after surgery.
 Before you are released from the hospital, the nurse will show your caregiver the proper way to strip and empty the drains.
 It is recommended to use alcohol pads when stripping the drains.
 My caregiver used these alcohol pads to help push the fluid out, starting from the top.
 After the drains are emptied and the amount is recorded, the drains are placed in the scrub pockets.
 My caregiver safety pinned the tubes to the scrub pockets so that were secure and would not get caught on anything.